Which place is cheaper, Houston or Athens?

 It's hard to know how much time to spend in Athens.
 Because Athens is a large city, there are a variety of ways to spend your time.
 Exploring the old town is a popular activity.
 With all of its activities, you can easily fill one week here.

-For some great organized tour ideas, see The Best 10-Day Tours in Greece, The Best One Week (7-Day) Tours in Greece, The Best One-Week (7-Day) Tours from Los Angeles, and The Best One-Week (7-Day) Tours from New York City.
+For some great organized tour ideas, see The Best 3-Day Tours from Athens, The Best One-Week (7-Day) Tours from Athens, The Best Wildlife Tours to United States of America, and The Best Hiking & Trekking Tours in United States of America.

 Looking for a hotel in Athens or Houston?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.